aroberge/friendly-traceback-docs/docs/source/index.rst

 of this project.

-While Friendly-traceback can be used on its own with a specially designed REPL, a better option is to use it together with GUI editors/IDE that are especially designed with beginners in mind.
-We know of two excellent such programs: `Mu <https://codewith.mu/>`_ and `Thonny <https://thonny.org/>`_.
-This documentation includes a specific page for each of these two editors which explain how to use Friendly-traceback.
+While Friendly-traceback can be used on its own with a specially designed REPL, a better option would be to use it together with GUI-based editors/IDE that are especially designed with beginners in mind.
+Currently, only one such program, `Thonny <https://thonny.org/>`_, incorporate some of the features of Friendly-traceback.
+We explain how to use Friendly-traceback with Thonny in this document.

+For the other programs designed with beginners in mind, such as `Mu <https://codewith.mu/>`_ or, to a certain extent, Python's own IDLE, we show what we hope is a relatively easy way to use Friendly-traceback.

 A quick look
 ------------